nelldino/DSL-labs/4_RegularExpressions/REPORT.md

     regex1 = "(S|T)(U|V)W*(Y^+)24"

-Whenever the "|" symbol is present, the characters to choose from are isolated with parathesis, so first, the code will handle and search for the matching paranthesis.
+Whenever the | symbol is present, it indicates alternative options.
+In the regular expression, characters to choose from are isolated within parentheses.
+The code first handles and searches for the matching parentheses.
+If the current character is '(', it finds the closing parenthesis ')' to determine the group.
+It then chooses a character randomly from the group defined within the parentheses separated by '|'.
+The chosen character is appended to the generated_string.

         if char == '(':
             closing_index = regex.find(')', i)